 I caught the tail lend of this when I was assigned to cover the Wellington end of the entry at the end of 1972.

 In many ways, it was anti-climactic.

-An extensive trip around the EEC itself in 1976 revealed that though there larger amounts of New Zealand meat, apples or dairy products in some European countries, quantities of lamb and butter to Britain had hardly changed.
+An extensive trip around the EEC itself in 1976 revealed that though there were larger amounts of New Zealand meat, apples or dairy products in some European countries, quantities of lamb and butter to Britain had hardly changed.
 Instead the diversification was coming from logs, newsprint and fish to markets like Australia and Japan.

 Our pastoral farming industries were still heavily dependent on Britain; 75% of our exports there were lamb, butter or wool and it was our biggest export market.